groboclown/videoplay.dart/README.md

             });
         });

-You can see a site using just the YouTube video provider in the [multiple-videos](example/multiple-videos) example.
+You can see a site using all the video providers in the [multiple-videos](example/multiple-videos) example.